ucsb-cs148-w26/pj10-syllabus-to-cal-3pm/team/MVP_FOLLOWUP.md

 # Feedback Grouped and Sorted
 ## UI
-- Have a section to revise the information that recognized
-- Make UI more intuitive
+1. Make UI more intuitive
-- Buttons should stand out more
+2. Buttons should stand out more
-- Words should be more legible
+3. Words should be more legible
-- Communicate events with csv/spreadsheet display/pdf
+4. Communicate events with csv/spreadsheet display/pdf
-- Give use instructions
+5. Give use instructions
-- Buttons should be more responsive to mouse click/hover
+6. Buttons should be more responsive to mouse click/hove
-- Frontend is too blank
-- Frontend is too crowded.
-Spread it out more
-- Communicate which events came from which file
+7. Communicate which events came from which file

 ## Platform
-- Mobile app
+1. Mobile app
-- Add to app store
+2. Add to app store
-- Maybe have some sort of extension to integrate it straight into chrome.
+3. Maybe have some sort of extension to integrate it straight into chrome.

 ## How to Input Information
-- Support different types of formats for the uploader (.ical, html, image)
+1. Support different types of formats for the uploader (.ical, html, image)
-- A feature to link to other more common websites like canvas and make syllabus from there
+2. A feature to link to other more common websites like canvas and make syllabus from there
-- adding support for uploading multiple syllabus at the same time
+3. adding support for uploading multiple syllabus at the same time
-- way to include assignments
+4. way to include assignments

 ## Event Creation Process
-- Reccuring events
+1. Reccuring events
-- Tests in the class.
-- Apple calendar integration
+2. Apple calendar integration
-- Allow upload all dates present on the syllabus
+3. Allow upload all dates present on the syllabus
-- Allow manual edits to events before adding to calendar
+4. Allow manual edits to events before adding to calendar
-- Color code events
+5. Color code events
-- Add filters for specific dates
-- Use lexical methods instead of AI
+6. Use lexical/better parsing methods instead of AI
-- Notifications
+7. Notifications
-- Use smarter language parsing

 ## Misc Features
-- Trial for users without sign-in
+1. Trial for users without sign-in
-- Personalization
+2. Personalization
-- Secure login separate from Google OAuth
+3. Secure login separate from Google OAuth
-- Allow retrospective editing
+4. Allow retrospective editing to schedule
-- Allow saving events for a quarter
+5. Allow saving events for a quarter
-- Study habit predictor/scheduler
+6. Study habit predictor/scheduler
-- Detection of false files
+7. Detection of false files

 ## Counterpoints
-- What makes this better than straight up just uploading this to google gemini?
+1. What makes this better than straight up just uploading this to google gemini?
 - How do you plan to manage costs of using api for a free app
 - Why is an LLM necessary just for text parsing?